telliott99/geometry_utils/README.md

 Division of a line segment into the golden mean.

-*Proof*.
 Draw the square on AB and then bisect AC at E.  Draw the circle on center E with radius BE and find where it cuts the extension of CA at F.  Draw the square on AF.

 The idea of the proof is then to show that AB/AH = AH/HB and